WelcomWeb/todo-sh/README.md

     $ todo . clear

+#### Automatically fill your `todo` list with data from files using `search`

+You can have `todo` searching through, as an example, a project folder and fill the `todo` list with all lines marked with "TODO".

+    $ todo . search

+        1. file1.js:4:      // TODO: Implement keyboard navigation
+        2. file1.js:26:     // TODO: Clean client localStorage
+        3. file2.js:108:    // TODO: Improve error checking

 #### Show your todo list at terminal start up

 To show your `todo` list directly when opening your terminal, you can tell your shell to run `todo` on start up.